SilentDevCoPro/rs3helper/README.md

 features (and known issues).

 ## Copyright
-Copyright (c) 2023 SilentDevCoPro.
+Copyright (c) 2023 Max.
 See LICENSE for details.